gordonwade/symptom-checker/README.md

 - Adding more sophisticated logic to rule out disorders with "excluded" frequency
 - Adding a "possible max" value that gives the maximum weighted match score based on the set of symptoms from which the patient is choosing.
-This could be used to more accurately score disorders where additional symptoms were present with high likelihood, but were not selected by the user.
+This could be used to more accurately score disorders where additional symptoms from the selection set are expected with high likelihood, but were not selected by the user.
 - Performing a more complete statistical analysis of the symptom overlap.
 This could be used to select a symptom set that would provide greater possibility for differentiating disorders with overlapping characteristics.